Cuprate/monero-book/src/consensus_rules/blocks/weights.md

 From hard-fork 10 onwards we first get the median long term weight over the last 100000 blocks, if this is less than the [penalty free zone](#penalty-free-zone) then set the median long term weight to this instead[^ltw-median].

-Now we need to set a shot term constraint and adjusted block weight, the way we do this is different for certain hard-forks.
+Now we need to set a shot term constraint and adjusted block weight, the way we do this is different depending on the hard-fork.

 From hard-fork 10 to 14[^hf-10-14-stc]: